Social Security: How to plan around uncertainty

 The age factor

-To help offset the financial costs of increasing life expectancies among Americans, in 1983 Congress raised the FRA at which you can receive Social Security.
+To help offset the financial costs of increasing life expectancies among Americans, in 1983 Congress raised the Full Retirement Age (FRA) at which you can receive full Social Security benefits.
 FRA jumped from age 65 to 66 for those born between 1943-1954.
 After that, the adjustment becomes more gradual, increasing two months each year for those born 1955-1959.
 Those born in 1960 or later must wait until age 67 to receive full benefits.

 If you’ve paid into the system for at least 10 years, you can start receiving benefits as early as the first full month after reaching age 62.
 But doing so will permanently decrease the amount received each month by 20–30% depending on your FRA.
 Conversely, if you delay collecting past your FRA, your monthly payout will continue to increase until you turn 70 — the age at which maximum benefit amount is reached.